Albinism in humans: Signs and symptoms

 Because individuals with albinism have skin that entirely lacks the dark pigment melanin, which helps protect the skin from the sun's ultraviolet radiation, their skin can burn more easily from overexposure.
+People with albinism are typically advised to complete full skin examinations at least once a year to detect early skin cancer.
+They are also encouraged to follow sun protection measures that include regular application of sunscreen.

 The human eye normally produces enough pigment to color the iris blue, green or brown and lend opacity to the eye.
 In photographs, those with albinism are more likely to demonstrate "red eye", due to the red of the retina being visible through the iris.
 Lack of pigment in the eyes also results in problems with vision, both related and unrelated to photosensitivity.

-Those with albinism are generally as healthy as the rest of the population (but see related disorders below), with growth and development occurring as normal, and albinism by itself does not cause mortality, although the lack of pigment blocking ultraviolet radiation increases the risk of melanomas (skin cancers) and other problems.
+Those with albinism are generally as healthy as the rest of the population (but see related disorders below), with growth and development occurring as normal, and albinism by itself does not cause mortality, although the lack of pigment blocking ultraviolet radiation increases the risk of melanomas (skin cancers) and other problems such as actinic skin damage and long-term skin changes due to the sun, and studies show that without proper sun protection, cumulative exposure to ultraviolet light can significantly increase the risk of both non-melanoma skin cancers and melanoma, particularly in areas with strong sunlight.